Tumph/Hyperloo/README.md

 Obviously, if you have a mac you need to configure your venv in order to run the python scripts and pip.

+Scraped the programs
+Scraped the majors
+Scraped the courses (almost done)
+Scrape the syllabus for keywords (almost done) Generate 7-10 topics and 3-4 subtopics based on the keywords script using genai Graph model for courses / programs.
+Similar to graph.socratica.info Based on the topic tree, create neo4j diagram of it Script for actual resources at the lowest level